cchacua/ccm_r/README.md

 # Where are the datasets?
 As the dataset files are so big, in this repository I have included only the processing R scripts that allow to extract and consult information from the original DANE's files.
-Therefore, in order to use this repository, you have to download the original DANE's 24 datamodules of the Income and Expenditure 2006- 2007 National Survey and put all the original .txt files in a new folder called "data", outside this folder.
+Therefore, in order to use this repository, you have to download the original DANE's 24 datamodules of the Income and Expenditure 2006- 2007 National Survey and put all the original .txt files in a new folder called "txt" inside another folder called "data", just outside this folder.
 Otherwise, you can select a new folder path for those files, by changing the route of the following line, that is located in the scripts/main.R script:

 modules<-list.files(path="../data/txt", full.names=TRUE)